etkaDT/gwallpaper-folder/README.md

 # gwallpaper-folder
-Small program that picks a random file from a specified folder and set its as gnome wallpaper
+Small program that picks a random file from a specified folder and set it as gnome wallpaper